 Should you wish to advertise your organisation, submit a personal story or place an article in the SNIX newsletter, please send the details to

 Adverts in SNIX cost from £100 for quarter of a page, increasing proportionately for larger sizes and with a social media campaign.
 Art and design can be provided.

-The articles deadline for the next SNIX newsletter is 8 January 2021.
+The article deadline for the next SNIX newsletter is 24 May 2021.